EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "are-renters-protected"

-"Are renters protected from eviction right now?"
+"Are renters protected from eviction?"

-"The federal moratorium on evictions was <a href='https://www.npr.org/2021/08/26/1024668578/court-blocks-biden-cdc-evictions-moratorium' target='_blank' rel='noreferrer noopener'>struck down by the Supreme Court</a> in August of 2021. but local moratoriums remain active in some cities and states.
-Some local moratoriums remained active afterwards in specific cities and states, but most have expired by now."

-"Across the country, renters have a constitutional right to due process, which means they have the right to be heard and can dispute an eviction in court.
-Although it is not common, in some specific places, tenants might have to post a bond–pay the rent that they owe to an account held by the court system–to get a hearing.
-Specific locations may still have other protections, but how they can help you and how to apply for these varies from place to place.
+"While there is nothing preventing landlords from filing an eviction in court, renters do have rights.
+Across the country, renters have a constitutional right to due process, which means they have the right to be heard and can dispute an eviction in court.
+Although it is not common, in some specific places like Florida, tenants might have to post a bond to get a hearing.
+In other words, they have to pay the rent they owe to an account held by the court system in order to dispute their eviction."

+"Tenants' rights vary state to state, and specific locations may have additional protections.
+For example, some places have laws that protect tenants with disabilities or prohibit evictions if there is no “good” cause.
+But how these protections can help you, and how to apply for them, varies depending on where you live.
 This is why it is important to reach out to local experts."

-"Contact local housing advocates and <a href='https://www.lsc.gov/what-legal-aid/find-legal-aid' target='_blank' rel='noreferrer noopener'>legal aid organizations</a> in your city or state to learn your rights, seek legal counsel and find the most up to date information.
-More legal aid providers can be found through <a href='https://iolta.org/program-directory/#us-programs' target='_blank' rel='noreferrer noopener'>state bar associations (associations of all attorneys in the state) and NAIP</a>.
-More legal assistance can be found from the American Bar Association and LawHelp.org.
-Find or post resources in your community to <a href='https://justshelter.org/community-resources/' target='_blank' rel='noreferrer noopener'>our sister website Just Shelter</a>." >}}
+"Contact local housing advocates and <a href='https://www.lsc.gov/what-legal-aid/find-legal-aid' target='_blank' rel='noreferrer noopener'>legal aid organizations</a> in your city or state to learn your rights, seek legal counsel and find the most up-to-date information.
+Legal aid providers can be found through <a href='https://iolta.org/program-directory/#us-programs' target='_blank' rel='noreferrer noopener'>state bar associations (associations of all attorneys in the state) and NAIP</a>.
+Legal assistance can be found from the American Bar Association and LawHelp.org.
+Find or post resources in your community to our sister websites <a href='https://justshelter.org/community-resources/' target='_blank' rel='noreferrer noopener'>Just Shelter</a> And <a href=’https://endpovertyusa.org/#resources’ target='_blank' rel='noreferrer noopener'>
+End Poverty in America</a>
+." >}}

 {{< faq